North Side South Side

 "You suck my f-king d-k, bitch."

 Why redact "dick" but not "bitch"?
 In this context, isn't saying bitch more offensive than saying dick?
 I mean, if he'd said "suck my fucking penis" would the Post have written it as "suck my f-king p--s?
-While we're at it, why take out the i and the c in dick but keep the kin in fucking?
-Where's the consistency, NY Post?
+While we're at it, why take out the i and the c in dick but keep the k and the i and the n in fucking?

 Hard to explain how much Cubs fans love PCA...

-Another thing about the Sox-loving woman--her fiancee is a Cubs fan.
+Another thing about the Sox-loving woman--her fiancee, who was with her in the picnic area witnessing the confrontation, is a Cubs fan.

-Feeling compelled to defend his wife, he told PCA something like--hey, that's my fiancee you're talking to!
+Instead, he stood by his woman, telling PCA something like--hey, that's my fiancee you're talking to!

-While probably thinking something like--thank god, this picnic area's enclosed by a fence!
+While probably thinking something like--thank goodness, this picnic area's enclosed by a fence!

 Imagine the fallout had Angel Reese said what PCA said...